 - Adding Acrylic Panels.

-- Using sound deadening curtains.
+- Using sound deadening curtains and/or blinds.

 - Or completely blocking your window!